Alexander Dolgun: Gulag

-He survived several months of intense torture and was one of a very few who survived the prison with their sanity intact, using tactics such as measuring various distances in his cell as well as distances he covered walking; he estimated that in his time there, the distance he covered walking was enough to take him from Moscow across Europe and halfway across the Atlantic Ocean.
-His time in Sukhanovka brought him to the brink of death, and he was transferred to the hospital at Butyrki prison to recuperate.
+He survived several months of torture and kept his sanity using tactics such as measuring various distances in his cell as well as distances he covered walking; he estimated that in his time there, the distance he covered walking was enough to take him from Moscow across Europe and halfway across the Atlantic Ocean.
+His time in Sukhanovka brought him to the brink of death, and he was transferred to the hospital at Butyrka prison to recuperate.
 His whereabouts were known by Truman, Eisenhower and the US government, but they did nothing for fear of Soviet authorities further harming Dolgun due to fragile US-Soviet relations.